-Cole Cooper is a queer, trans, autistic college student based in Minneapolis.
+Cole Sorenson is a queer, trans, autistic college student based in Minneapolis.
 He is a part-time AAC user and is semi-speaking.
 Cole works as a teaching assistant at the University of Minnesota and is developing a course about disability advocacy within healthcare settings.
 He is currently studying special education and plans to continue to grad school to pursue a PhD in disability studies.

 Tell us a little about yourself